 But with education comes a conscience apparently.
 Living on an island with only one grocers is tricky if you intend on going the whole hog.
 You have to shop at specialist food stores on the mainland (that mythical place over the waters).
 The price of eco-living is high in time and money, but it’s not just the price tag that matters.
 It’s also whether your kids will eat chopped, marinated mushrooms and eggplant, fused with soy sauce and tomatoes when you trill ‘This is just a better version of bolognese.
 I call it yummy bolognese!’
 After some months of trying and failing to convert my family to even one vegan dish a week of say, soy sausage drenched in tomato ketchup, I decided not to inflict my newfound conscience on them, but instead cook for myself separately in time I didn’t have.

 I’m just going to come out and say it.
-I dislike vegetables.
+I dislike vegetables (unless they’re chips).
 Those watery little fuckers look so tempting in their rainbow of colours, before they land in your stomach like a feather settling on ash and I hear them evilly scream, ‘You’ll never be full again!
 MWA HA HA.’

 I have a boyfriend who, due to health reasons, can’t eat them at all.
 His diet is meat, meat and some carbs.
 So we sat there miserably looking at each others plates.

 ‘If only I could eat that bok choy,’ he said wistfully looking at the sad, wilting mess in front of me and forking up pork medallions infused with ginger and chili into his mouth.
 My stomach growled.

 ‘I just need some salt, I said, getting up.